westman-neuroimaging-group/brainage-prediction-mri/README.md

 ```
 and the run `python2.7 fslinstaller.py`.

-- Please report any problems with running the tool on [https://bitbucket.org/ericwestman/brainage-prediction-mri/](https://github.com/westman-neuroimaging-group/brainage-prediction-mri/issues)
+- Please report any problems with running the tool [here](https://github.com/westman-neuroimaging-group/brainage-prediction-mri/issues)

 ## Citation